 QUALITY REAL ESTATE IN THE NORTH PERTH BASIN

 The Perth Basin runs 1300km north by north-northwest, along the southwestern margin of the Australian continent 100-350km north of Perth, WA.

 AWE accepted a $602m takeover from Mitsui at the beginning of 2018.

-EP469 is 16Kms from Waitsia and shares many similar reservoir characteristics.
-AWE CEO/Managing Director David Biggs joined the Warrego Energy board in 2019.
-We have reason to be cautiously optimistic about West-Erregulla 2 which we are spudding in May 2019.
+Warrego AssetsEP469 is 16km from Waitsia and shares many similar reservoir characteristics.
+Former AWE CEO/Managing Director David Biggs joined the Warrego Energy board as a non executive director in March 2019.
+Following a reorganisation of the business in August 2020, Mr Biggs became Warrego Energy CEO Australia

-EPA-0127, which on final grant will be 2.2m acres (8,700 km2) and will be the largest exploration permit in the Perth Basin.
+EPA-0127, which on final grant will be 2.2m acres (8,700 km2) will be the largest exploration permit in the Perth Basin.